-- 'Academic staff' means the full-time teaching and research staff of the University appointed on Academic Staff terms of service or Academic and Equivalent Administrative Staff terms of service.
-For the avoidance of doubt, the aforesaid meaning of 'academic staff' does not apply to the full-time academic staff referred to in Statute 13(16)(e); - 'Academic year' means such period not exceeding twelve consecutive months, and 'semester' means such part of an academic year, as the Senate shall determine from time to time; - 3.
+- 1. 'Academic staff' means the full-time teaching and research staff of the University appointed on Academic Staff terms of service or Academic and Equivalent Administrative Staff terms of service; - 'Academic year' means such period not exceeding twelve consecutive months, and 'semester' means such part of an academic year, as the Senate shall determine from time to time; - 3.
 'Chairman' means any person who chairs a meeting and the word shall be taken as gender neutral.
-Use of alternative terms, for example 'Chairperson', 'Chair', 'Chairlady' shall be at the absolute discretion of the person chairing the meeting; - 'Course' means the basic units of instruction into which students are registered and for which grades may be assigned; - 5.
+Use of alternative terms, for example 'Chairperson', 'Chair', 'Chairlady' shall be at the absolute discretion of the person chairing the meeting; - 4.
+'Course' means the basic units of instruction into which students are registered and for which grades may be assigned; - 5.
 'Member of staff' means any person who is in the full-time employment of the University excluding those appointed on temporary terms of service; - 6.
 'Ordinance' means the City University of Hong Kong Ordinance; - 7.
-'Polytechnic' means City Polytechnic of Hong Kong; - 8.
-'Chair Professor' means any person appointed as a Professor of the University within the professorial salary range, and excludes Emeritus Professors, Honorary Professors, Visiting Professors and Adjunct Professors; - 'Programme' means the structured academic programme leading to a named award of the University into which students are registered; - 10.
-'Regulation' means any regulation made pursuant to the Ordinance or these Statutes; - 'Student' means any student registered on a programme of study leading to the degrees or other academic awards of the University as approved by the Senate; - 12.
+'Polytechnic' means City Polytechnic of Hong Kong; - 'Chair Professor' means any person appointed as a Professor of the University within the professorial salary range, and excludes Emeritus Professors, Honorary Professors, Visiting Professors and Adjunct Professors; - 9.
+'Programme' means the structured academic programme leading to a named award of the University into which students are registered; - 10.
+'Regulation' means any regulation made pursuant to the Ordinance or these Statutes; - 11.
+'Student' means any student registered on a programme of study leading to the degrees or other academic awards of the University as approved by the Senate; - 12.
 'University' 'Chancellor', 'Pro-Chancellor', 'Statutes', 'Court', 'Council', 'Convocation', 'Senate', 'Faculty', shall have respectively the same meaning as they have in the Ordinance; - 13.
-Reference to Faculties includes equivalent bodies as defined by the Council on the recommendation of the Senate: - 14.
+Reference to Faculties includes equivalent bodies as defined by the Council on the recommendation of the Senate; - 14.
 Reference to academic departments includes equivalent bodies as defined by Senate; - 15.
 Words used throughout the Statutes are gender neutral; - 16.
-Words in the singular shall include the plural, and vice-versa; and

-17. Words defined in the Ordinance shall have the same meaning in the Statutes.
+Words in the singular shall include the plural, and vice-versa; and - 17.
+Words defined in the Ordinance shall have the same meaning in the Statutes.